Watch RJ Barrett's Buzzer Beater To Beat The Celtics

 The game had been tied 105-105, and Barrett hit a three-pointer off of the backboard, while falling down to give the Knicks the walk-off win.

-The clip that is shared from Bleacher Report already has over 305,000 views in just a couple of hours.
+The clip that is shared from Bleacher Report already has over 600,000 views.

 With the win, the Knicks advanced to 19-20 on the season in 39 games, and are currently the tenth seed in the Eastern Conference.